crimsonredmk/ArchLinuxARM-TouchPad/README.md

   shows the logical volumes.
 Delete any you don't want, e.g. archlinuxarm or cm-data, etc. by running "lvremove store/name-of-volume".
 Then, resize your media partition with "lvresize -L +90000M store/media" (this will make "media" as big as possible).

+- **How can I help?**

+  Right now, installing and testing the alpha would be nice.
+Getting things crossed off the Todo list is what we really need though.
+Join us in #archlinuxarm on irc.freenode.net as well.